cysouw/diathesis/text/c09_adverbials.md

 - Er redete die Spieler heiß.^[~~DWDS~~: Der Tagesspiegel, 11.05.2001.]
 :::

-## Symmetrical diatheses

-### --- [ Ø > OBJ > Ø ] --- *Resultativ Teilobjektiv* {.unnumbered}
+### --- [ Ø > OBJ > ADJ ] --- *Resultativ Teil/fest-Objekttausch* {.unnumbered}

-### [ NA– | N–A ] *fest/frei-* Object switch {#sec:adverbial-object-switch}
+### [ NA– | NpA ] *fest-* Object exchange {#sec:adverbial-fest}

 => part-whole relations?

 The obligatory location often depends on the role of the accusative object.
 For example, the verb *nähen* 'to sew' takes an accusative object in the role of 'sewee' (i.e. the thing that is being sewn together).
 In such a sentence, any locational phrase is optional [@next a].
-However, there is a diathesis with *nähen* that produces a sentence in which the accusative encodes another role, namely the 'attachee' (see [@sec:prepositions-action-result]).
+However, there is a diathesis with *nähen* that produces a sentence in which the accusative encodes another role, namely the 'attachee' (see [@sec:prepositions-partitive-free]).
 As a result of this diathesis [@next b], the accusative encodes a component (here *Knopf* 'button') that is attached to something else by sewing (here *Hose* 'trousers').
 When such an accusative 'attachee' role is present, then the 'attached site' locational phrase cannot be left out [@next c].
 Now, adding the resultative adverbial *fest* allows for this location of the attachment to be dropped [@next d].
 Note that this resultative adverbial *fest* cannot be used with the 'sewee' role [@next e].
 This last sentence only can be interpreted as the *Hose* being 'attachee', not 'sewee'.

 ::: ex
-- Er näht eine Hose .
+- Er näht eine Hose.
-- Er näht einen Knopf an seiner Hose.
+- Er näht den Knopf an seiner Hose.
 - ^* Er näht einen Knopf.
-- Er näht einen Knopf fest.
+- Er näht den Knopf fest.
 - ^^?^ Er näht eine Hose fest.
 :::